- Develop and test Jira webhooks locally without deploying to a public environment or setting up HTTPS.

 What you’ll need

-- An ngrok account.
+- An ngrok account and your authtoken.

-- Configure the ngrok agent CLI locally.
+- The ngrok agent installed.

 1. Start your app